Now is the time to add healthy African recipes to your diet, starting with simple and delicious Steamed Plantains!

 Pin this recipe on Pinterest to save for later

-Today, I will tell you all about steamed plantains and why you should cook them.
-You are in for a complete guide to cook, improve, and store steamed plantains; let’s get started!
+You are in for a complete guide to cook, improve, and store boiled plantains; let’s get started!

 How to Make Steamed Plantains